 Marks

-that contain the reign name of Chinese emperors or a dynasty (reign marks) may sometimes hint to the period of production,
+that contain the reign name of Chinese emperors or a dynasty (reign or dynastic marks) may sometimes hint to the period of production,

 but this is actually quite unreliable due to the frequent use of non-period